RichardHerz/lcCardLayoutToWeb/README.md

 HOW TO USE:

-Two stacks are used together: (1) a script-only stack "lcCardLayoutToWeb-script.livecodescript" and (2) a regular LiveCode stack "lcCardLayoutToWeb-stack.livecode"
+Two stacks are used together: (1) a regular LiveCode stack "lcCardLayoutToWeb-stack.livecode" and (2) a script-only stack "lcCardLayoutToWeb-script.livecodescript"

 Open stack (1) first in the LiveCode IDE.
-Then open stack (2).
-When stack (2) is opened, its openStack command places stack (1) in use.
+When stack (1) is opened, its openStack command places stack (2) in use.

-Stack (1) contains all of the LiveCode script in the project.
+Stack (2) contains all of the LiveCode script in the project.
 It is saved as a script-only stack to enable code comparison between branches in GitHub.

-Card layouts are built in a card of stack (2).
-Clicking the development button "lcCardLayoutToWeb" in stack (2) saves the card layout to a folder with HTML and CSS files.
+Card layouts are built in a card of stack (1).
+Clicking the development button "lcCardLayoutToWeb" in stack (1) saves the card layout to a folder with HTML and CSS files.
 All development controls in stack (2) are contained in one group.
 The user-given names of the development group and its controls contain the word "lcCardLayoutToWeb" so that they aren't exported to the HTML and CSS files.

 WARNING: old web output versions are overwritten.
 Folders named "images" are not overwritten.